-- Urine pregnancy testing will be conducted for women of childbearing potential prior to each study intervention, and at the study exit visit.
-See [Appendix 7](#) for detailed information on definition of women of childbearing potential, use of contraceptives, and pregnancy. - To minimize the risk of pregnancy, all women of childbearing potential must agree to use a highly effective or acceptable contraception method ([Appendix 7](#)) consistently and correctly throughout the duration of the study. - Women who test positive for urine pregnancy test will NOT receive further treatment and will be discontinued from the study. - Women who test positive for urine pregnancy test should complete end-of-study procedures and be followed up for pregnancy outcome. - Any termination of pregnancy will be reported, regardless of fetal status (presence or absence of anomalies) or indication for the procedure.
+- Urine pregnancy testing will be conducted for women of childbearing potential prior to each study intervention and at the study exit visit.
+See [Appendix 7](#) for detailed information on definition of women of childbearing potential, use of contraceptives, and pregnancy. - To minimize the risk of pregnancy, all women of childbearing potential must agree to use a highly effective or acceptable contraception method ([Appendix 7](#)) consistently and correctly throughout the duration of the study.
+For participants of childbearing potential in Germany, only highly effective contraception methods are allowed for this study.

-- If a pregnancy is reported, the investigator should inform the sponsor within 24 hours of learning of the pregnancy and should follow the procedures outlined in [Appendix 7](#). - Abnormal pregnancy outcomes (eg, spontaneous abortion, fetal death, stillbirth, congenital anomalies, ectopic pregnancy) or genetic abnormalities (whether leading to an elective abortion or not) are considered SAEs.
+- Women who test positive for urine pregnancy test will NOT receive further treatment and will be discontinued from the study. - Women who test positive for urine pregnancy test should complete end-of-study procedures and be followed up for pregnancy outcome. - Any termination of pregnancy will be reported, regardless of fetal status (presence or absence of anomalies) or indication for the procedure. - If a pregnancy is reported, the investigator should inform the sponsor within 24 hours of learning of the pregnancy and should follow the procedures outlined in [Appendix 7](#). - Abnormal pregnancy outcomes (eg, spontaneous abortion, fetal death, stillbirth, congenital anomalies, ectopic pregnancy) or genetic abnormalities (whether leading to an elective abortion or not) are considered SAEs.